-The Ministry of Culture is responsible for the integration policy in Latvia.
+In Latvia, the Ministry of Culture is responsible for integration policy.

-The Ministry of Education and Science, the Ministry of Foreign Affairs, the Ministry of Welfare, the Ministry of Environmental Protection and Regional Development, the Ministry of the Interior, the Ministry of Defence and the Society Integration Foundation, as well as non-governmental organisations are involved in the process of formation of cohesive society jointly with the Ministry of Culture.
+Together with the Ministry of Culture, the Ministry of Education and Science, the Ministry of Foreign Affairs, the Ministry of Welfare, the Ministry of the Environment and Regional Development, the Ministry of the Interior, the Ministry of Defence, the State Chancellery, the Society Integration Foundation and non-governmental organizations are involved in the process of developing cohesive and active civil society.

 The heart of integration policy is mutual understanding and cooperation between different groups and individuals to create democratic, cohesive and active civil society based on common fundamental values.
 The integration of society involves processes that take place in the ethnic, educational, cultural, legal, political, socio-psychological, social and other areas of human life.
 The process of integration requires awareness of socially unifying values, such as democracy and the rule of law, positive communication between people of different nationalities, and respect for the development and preservation of different ethnic and cultural values.
 Social links, exchanges of views and intercultural communication are the basis for living together.
 In the context of integration knowledge of the state language and preservation of cultural traditions play an important role both in Latvia and in the diasporas home countries.

 On February 5, 2021 the Cabinet of Ministers approved Guidelines for the Development of Cohesive and Active Civil Society for 2021-2027.
 The overarching goal of the guidelines is a national, cohesive, open and active civil society, the existence of which is based on the democratic values and human rights set forth in Satversme, the Latvian language and the Latvian cultural space.

 The guidelines set forth the following lines of action:

 - Strengthening of the sense of nationhood and belonging to Latvia.

 - Strengthening of the Latvian language as a foundation for unifying society in everyday communication.